s-kvng/Github-Portforlio/README.md

 # Github Portfolio
 A SPA website dedicated to only my github profile...
-A Simple Webapp built with React & powered by react by Github API.
+A Simple Webapp built with React & powered by Github API.

 ## Tech Stack